 One might ask whether it is not clean hands and a pure heart that is required of us rather than giving attention to a special day.
 The real question is this: How are we going to develop clean hands and a pure heart without close fellowship and communion with God?
 And how do we expect to have close fellowship and communion with God if we do not avail ourselves of the opportunity at the particular time that God sets apart for special fellowship and communion with Him?
 This is not to say that we cannot interact with God at other times, but He has sanctified the Sabbath, which means that this time is set apart for special interaction with Him, just like He had it with our first parents on that first Sabbath day.

 This is the reason the Bible says: “Hallow (reverence; keep holy) my Sabbaths; and they shall be a sign between me and you, that ye may know that I am the LORD your God” (Ezekiel 20:20).
 It says as well, “Moreover also I gave them my Sabbaths, to be a sign between me and them, that they might know that I am the LORD that sanctify them.”
 (Ezekiel 20:12).
 To sanctify means to make holy.
 Hence, keeping the Sabbath holy has an integral function in the process by which holiness is accomplished in one’s life.

 Dear reader, I hope you will consider prayerfully all that has been said here and will be drawn into a meaningful fellowship with God in spirit and in truth.
+As with your tithe, in which you give a tenth of your increase, to signal that you have acknowledged God as having first call on your material resources, so with the Sabbath, you signal that God has first call on your time.
 May God richly bless you to this end.